amin-abbasi/go-boilerplate/README.md

 # Go Boilerplate Project

-This Go boilerplate project demonstrates a simple user authentication system built using the Echo framework and use of MongoDB and Redis.
+This Go boilerplate project demonstrates a simple user authentication system built using the Echo framework, MongoDB, and Redis.

 ## Project Structure